Greater Boston Eruv Corporation

 How much did the Eruv cost to build?

-Of course, each Eruv has its own specific cost; our initial cost was about $70,000 (in 1992 dollars) including all materials and labor.
+Of course, each Eruv has its own specific cost; our initial cost was about $70,000 (in 1992 dollars), including all materials and labor.

 Lechi attachments were made to over 800 poles.
 Several lechis, slightly overlapping each other end-over-end as they snaked up the side of a pole, were required to reach from the ground to just under the relevant cable.
+The affixing of the lechi to the wooden utility pole required specialty nail fasteners every 3 to 4 feet.
+These "J" hooks were procured from electrical supply houses.

-Rental of bucket truck equipment for completing the aerial work also was a significant portion of the installation cost.
+Rental of bucket truck equipment for completing the aerial work was also a significant portion of the installation cost.

 What are the maintenance costs?